Skip to content

 For more information, including how to apply, visit the main East Sussex County Council website:

 Not all children with SEND will need this extra funding.
 Most SEND support is the responsibility of the childcare setting.
-To find out if a child or your setting qualifies for the fund, ask your nursery or childminder to complete an EYISF application form.
-This should then be sent to the SEND Early Years' Service.
+To find out if a child or your setting qualifies for the fund, ask your nursery or childminder to complete a referral to SEYS.

 Disability Access Fund